Free Body Diagram – What is FBD and How to draw an FBD?

-Last updated on April 14th, 2021 at 05:00 pm
+Last updated on April 21st, 2023 at 04:41 pm

-In physics, most problems are solved much more easily when a free body diagram is used.
+In physics, most problems are solved much more easily when a free-body diagram is used.
 This uses geometry and vectors to visually represent the problem, and trigonometry is also used in determining horizontal and vertical components of forces and objects.

-What is a Free Body Diagram (FBD)? | Purpose of Free body diagram
+Purpose of Free body diagram

-In a free body diagram (FBD), all the forces acting on a body are shown with their magnitudes and direction.
 The purpose of the FBD is to ensure that we consider all the forces acting on the body properly without missing out on any.
 If there is more than one body in the problem, each body requires an FBD.
-In general, any body having mass needs one FBD.
+In general, anybody having mass needs one FBD.

-Purpose of FBD: Free body diagrams are very helpful in visually identifying which components are unknown, where the moments are applied, and help analyze a problem, whether static or dynamic.
+Free body diagrams are very helpful in visually identifying which components are unknown, where the moments are applied, and help analyze a problem, whether static or dynamic.

 We can draw an FBD by following the steps listed below:

-1. To draw a free body diagram, do not worry about drawing it to scale
+1. To draw a free-body diagram, do not worry about drawing it to scale

 2. Draw the body (that we want to study) as a point mass or a small block etc.